Bylaws

 Any member of the Chapter will be eligible for office.
 With the exception of the At-Large positions, each officer will serve a minimum two-year term.
 At-Large positions are one-year appointments.
 Each officer and board member will promote the mission of the AAWCC and also facilitate interaction among women through involvement in local, state and national activities.

-Section 2 – Titles and Duties of Officers
+Section 2 – Titles and Duties

 A. President